Introduction

 Ending

-The Player with the lowest score at the end of all 9, or 18, rounds of Card Golf is the overall winner.
+The Player with the lowest score at the end of all 9, or 18, rounds is the overall winner.

 Each card is associated with a particular score, which will be explained in further detail below.

 The key to achieving a low score in Card Golf is through matching.
 The two rows could also be seen as three vertical columns of two cards.
-In these columns, cards which possess the same rank (Ace, 2-10, J, Q, K) or “matching” give no penalty points.
+In these columns, cards with the same rank (Ace, 2-10, J, Q, K) or “matching” give no penalty points.

-For example, if the left column in a Players six cards has both a King of Spades and a King of Diamonds, then neither of those cards give penalty points.
+For example, if the left column in a player’s six cards has both a King of Spades and a King of Diamonds, then neither of those cards gives penalty points.

 Golf Card Game Rules